-The country operations business plan (COBP), 2016-2018 for Tuvalu is aligned with ADB’s Interim Pacific Approach, 2015 and the Midterm Review of Strategy 2020.
-The focus on strengthening public sector management and the transport sector, particularly outer island port development, supports Tuvalu’s National Strategy for Sustainable Development, 2005-2015 objectives of good governance, macroeconomic growth and stability, and sustainable economic infrastructure.
+The country operations business plan (COBP), 2016-2018 for Tuvalu locuses on strengthening public sector management and the transport sector, particularly outer island port development.
+It supports Tuvalu’s National Strategy for Sustainable Development, 2005-2015 objectives of good governance, macroeconomic growth and stability, and sustainable economic infrastructure.

 Focus of assistance